-Why did my rates increase by more than \$1.71 per week?
+Why did my rates increase by more than \$1.96 per week?

-The rate increase of \$1.71 per week is the average total rate rise for an owner-occupied residential property, as this reflects the majority of ratepayers.
+The rate increase of \$1.96 per week is the average total rate rise for an owner-occupied residential property, as this reflects the majority of ratepayers.
 Your rate increase may differ if:

 - 1. Your property is in a different rating category to that of an owner-occupied residential property (R1); and/or - 2.
-The movement in the valuation of your property differed from the average of 21.9%.
+Your rates have had capping\ applied to limit the impact of changes that have occurred to your property valuation.